playtron-os/plugin-local/README.md

 ## Installation

-SSH into your device and create the folder for the plugin and the installed games.
+SSH into your device and create the folder for the installed games.

 ```shell
 # You can find the device's IP in the Wi-Fi settings of your device